thedevelopnik/angular-testing-intro/README.md

     * This installs a karma command line tool that we will use to do some setup and run tests
   1. > bash npm i --save-dev karma karma-mocha karma-chai karma-chrome-launcher
     * Here we install the test runner and libraries, along with a tool that will allow karma to use Chrome to run actions
-  1. > shell npm i --save-dev protractor
+  1. > shell npm i --save-dev protractor chai-as-promised
-    * Installs protractor
+    * Installs protractor and the library we need to use chai with protractor.
   1. Finally, type > webdriver-manager update.
 This will get us ready to use Protractor with a mock server.

 ### Configuring tools